Work in prison

 In principle, a prisoner does not work on public holidays.

-Nevertheless, inmates assigned to a work station necessary for the proper functioning of the prison may work on public holidays.
+Nevertheless, inmates assigned to a work station necessary for the proper functioning of the prison may work during public holidays.

 In this case, the prisoner's remuneration is doubled in relation to his basic salary.